 The festival is financially secure and with good fiscal management, the festival can and should include the ongoing, professional services of the Festival Coordinator and the Artistic Director based on two part-time employed positions.

 The Cygnet Folk Festival is still a very affordable festival and ticket prices are comparable to similar festivals.
 It is recommended that ticket prices are increased by 3% for the 2020 festival.

 Assets & Liabilities

-The CFF is therefore in a very strong financial position and there are no foreseeable threats or danger to the ongoing success and viability of the festival.
+The Huon Folk Inc is still in a strong financial position and there are no foreseeable threats or danger to the ongoing success and viability of the festival.